wardellbagby/sensor-disabler/README.md

 Proximity Sensor Disabler
 ========================

-This disables the proximity sensor in 4.1 - 4.4.4 devices.
-It has not been tested on anything less than 4.0 or higher than 4.4.4.
+This disables the proximity sensor in 4.1 - 5.0.1 devices.
+It has not been tested on anything less than 4.1, and does not currently work on 5.1.

 Installation
 ------------